 Each electrical project has its own specific needs of electrical boxes.
 Some may require square, octagon, metal, or plastic boxes.
 Your project may be a new installation or a remodel job.
 There are specific boxes for each of the choices and they both have options to accommodate the space you need to place the right amount of wiring within them.

 When choosing the right sized box, consider the size of wires that you will be installing in the box.
-Obviously, if the wires are #14 or #12 non-metallic sheathed wires, there should be more that enough room for a few of them in a standard 4" box.
+Obviously, if the wires are #14 or #12 non-metallic sheathed wires, there should be more than enough room for a few of them in a standard 4-inch box.
 However, if you have a few #6 wires in the same box, it can become very crowded quickly.
-I this case a 4" deep box, or better yet, a 4 11/16” box is likely your choice.
+In this case, a 4-inch deep box, or better yet, a 4 11/16 inch box is likely your choice.
 It gives additional room width-wise and is a deep box.

 What's the Difference in Box Sizes?